rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 which creates the directory "/data2/gfzreport/network/source/ZE_2012" (note that the output ``-o`` option points to the parent folder of the directory).
+Remember that the program prevents overwriting an existing output directory unless the option 'update config only' is specified

 **Please remember that a detailed help is always available from the terminal by typing** [#wcrd]_: